-We present a private multi-party computation protocol for computing weighted trust values.
+1. We present a private multi-party computation protocol for computing weighted trust values.
 The problem is for A to infer the trust value of an unknown entity X based on what other entities think about X together with A's confidence in these entities.
 In a world where there is no privacy concern or there is a trusted third-party, the problem can be solved by computing the scalar product of two vectors - one vector representing A's confidence values for a set of entities, and the other vector representing recommendations of these entities on X. In real life, this information is usually considered sensitive, e.g., B may not want to disclose that he does not trust X at all, and A hopes to conceal the fact that her confidence in B is low.
-Private two-party scalar product protocols are available [1], [14], [38].
+Private two-party scalar product protocols are available [1, 16, 40].
 However, they are not suitable for our problem, where one of the vectors in the computation is distributed among multiple entities.
 We design an efficient private multi-party computation protocol for scalar products where individual values of a vector can have different owners.
 The sensitive information of all parties is not revealed (except the final scalar product).

-- 2) We propose a credential-based trust model for inferring trustworthiness in decentralized environments.
+- 2. We propose a credential-based trust model for inferring trustworthiness in decentralized environments.
 Our credential-based trust model not only simplifies and scales the decision-making process, but also improves the reliability of computed trust scores by using role certificates.
 We describe how to compute trust values from multiple credentials, delegation credentials, and from peers' recommendations.
-Our model can also be used for computing point values in the existing point-based authorization model. - 3) We also describe a location-query system for giving fuzzy location information based on the trustworthiness of the query issuer.
+Our model can also be used for computing point values in the existing point-based authorization model. - 3.
+We also describe a location-query system for giving fuzzy location information based on the trustworthiness of the query issuer.
 This system is a practical application of the point-based authorization model, and demonstrates the ability to give flexible yet confident trust verdicts in open systems.
 Location-aware applications are made popular by the increasing deployment of sensor networks, RFID, and GPS-enabled cellphone networks.
+Our point-based authorization has general applications in these systems for protecting privacy information in a flexible yet controlled fashion.

-B. Outline of the paper

-A private multi-party computation protocol for distributed scalar products is presented in Section II.
+Outline of the paper.
+A private multi-party computation protocol for distributed scalar products is presented in Section 2.
 This protocol supports efficient and privacy-preserving computation of trust values.
-Our credential-based trust model is introduced in Section III.
-In Section IV, we describe how our trust model can be integrated with the existing point-based trust management model.
-In Section V, we present an application of point-based trust management to the location query problem for sensor networks.
-Related work is described in Section VI.
-Finally, future work is given in Section VII.
+Our credential-based trust model is introduced in Section 3.
+In Section 4, we describe how our trust model can be integrated with the existing point-based trust management model.
+In Section 5, we present an application of point-based trust management to the location query problem for sensor networks.
+Related work is described in Section 6.
+Finally, future work is given in Section 7.